Gustavo Cerati: Failing health and death

 After performing two shows in Medellín and Bogotá, Colombia, Cerati headed to Venezuela and performed one last show in Caracas on 15 May 2010.
-Cerati suffered a stroke just after putting an end to this performance.
+Cerati suffered a stroke just after finishing this performance.
 He developed the first symptoms of an unknown condition backstage.
-He was hospitalized in Centro Médico La Trinidad in Caracas under medical surveillance.
+He was hospitalised in Centro Médico La Trinidad in Caracas under medical surveillance.
 Three days later, Cerati underwent surgery to relieve pressure on his brain due to the stroke he suffered.

 On 7 June 2010, Cerati was transferred to the FLENI Neurological Institute in Buenos Aires.
 Doctors immediately treated Cerati for a respiratory tract infection.
-The following day, doctors reported extensive brain damage due to the stroke.
-Cerati fell into a coma sometime before.
-He was maintained on life support hoping for a recovery.
-A month after the stroke, Claudio E. Pensa M.D., medical director of the FLENI Neurological Institute, issued a statement to the press stating that Cerati's medical condition remained unchanged and that he would only provide new information if changes were to occur.
-On 2 December 2010, a statement was issued by ALCLA Clinic's medical director stating that, neurologically, Cerati was reacting to thermal stimuli.

 On 14 May 2014, the family released a statement to commemorate the fourth anniversary of the stroke.
-It included a medical report by Gustavo Barbalace M.D. stating: "Mr. Gustavo Cerati remains hospitalized (...) without any serious complications, in good nutritional shape, and without lesions due to immobility.
-Neurologically there are no significant changes and remains under mechanical respiratory aid."
+It included a medical report by Gustavo Barbalace M.D., stating: "Mr. Gustavo Cerati remains hospitalised (...) without any serious complications, in good nutritional shape, and without lesions due to immobility.
+Neurologically, there are no significant changes and remains under mechanical respiratory aid."

 After four years in a coma, Gustavo Cerati died from cardiac arrest on the morning of 4 September 2014 while on life support.
 Immediately after his death, Cerati's doctor stated to the media "Gustavo died with dignity without any pain, without any wounds."
 His body was buried at La Chacarita Cemetery in Buenos Aires.